una-language/una-language/readme.md

 # Una

-Una is a functional programming language that is being transpiled to JavaScript and looks like a bastard son of Lisp, JavaScript and Python.
+Una is a functional programming language that is being transpiled to JavaScript and looks like a child of Lisp, JavaScript and Python.

 ## Installation